jonbhanson/flutter_native_splash/README.md

 # What's New

 You can now keep the splash screen up while your app initializes!
 No need for a secondary splash screen anymore.
 Just use the `removeAfter` method to remove the splash screen after your initialization is complete.
-See [example below](https://pub.dev/packages/flutter_native_splash#3-set-up-app-initialization-optional).
+See [details below](https://pub.dev/packages/flutter_native_splash#3-set-up-app-initialization-optional).

 # Usage